G-Town/notes/src/CourseContent/FSWebDev-HKST/Bootstrap/Module2/Assignment2.md

 * The form should be enclosed inside a card with the heading "Reserve a Table".
 The card should occupy 8 columns and centred in the row for small to extra-large screens.
 For extra-small screens, the card should span the entire row.

+&nbsp;

 #### **Task 2**

 In this task you will be formatting the content in the second row of the page.
-The formatting should result in the following:
+The formatting should result in the
+following:

 * Format the content of the second column with the media class together with the media object class.
 Use the buffet.png image file provided for you in the img folder.
 The image should displayed to the right of the content description.
 See figure below.

 * Add a badge with the word “NEW” to the content as shown in the figure below.